marypiper/WIB_scRNA-seq/lessons/SC_clustering_analysis.md

 </p>

+> **NOTE:** If cells are known to be differentiating and there is clear clustering differences between G2M and S phases, then you may want to regress out by the difference between the G2M and S phase scores as described in the [Seurat tutorial](https://satijalab.org/seurat/v3.0/cell_cycle_vignette.html), thereby still differentiating the cycling from the non-cycling cells.

 ### Apply regression variables

 **Regressing variation due to uninteresting sources can improve downstream identification of principal components and clustering.** To mitigate the effects of these signals, Seurat constructs linear models to predict gene expression based on the variables to regress.